Read the recap: Minnetonka, Moorhead to meet for big school state title

 For the Minnesota Star Tribune

-The Class 1A state championship matchup is set.
-It’ll be Warroad vs. Hibbing/Chisholm in the small-school classification.
+The Class 1A and 2A state championship matchups are set.
+It’ll be Warroad vs. Hibbing/Chisholm in the small-school classification, and Minnetonka vs. Moorhead in the big-school classification.

 Read what happened in the Class 2A quarterfinals on Thursday and the Class 1A quarterfinals Wednesday